A Practical Guide to K-12 Anti-Racist, Multicultural Education and Staff Development

 The question which continues to guide her work is this: "What do we do now, in concrete, everyday terms to change this situation and move us to greater social justice and human possibility?"
 The clarity, confidence and courage embedded in this question shape the collaborative relationships she enjoys with educators in a wide variety of contexts.

-Menkart received a B.A. in Human Services and a master’s in curriculum and instruction from George Washington University, but attributes most of her learning to colleagues at Teaching for Change, Rethinking Schools, DC VOICE, and the National Coalition of Education Activists.
+Menkart received a B.A. in Human Services and a master’s in curriculum and instruction from George Washington University, but attributes most of her learning to colleagues at Teaching for Change, Rethinking Schools, and the National Coalition of Education Activists

 Margo Okazawa-Rey is Professor of Social Work at San Francisco State University and a long-time community organizer focused on militarism, globalization, and women's rights.
-She is the co-author with Gwyn Kirk of Women's Lives, Multicultural Perspectives (McGraw-Hill, 2001), a major multicultural feminist textbook used in college level women's studies courses throughout the nation, and the co-author of Beyond Heroes and Holidays: A Practical Guide to Anti-Racist, Multicultural Curriculum and Staff Development, focused on multicultural, multi-racial education.
+She is the co-author with Gwyn Kirk of Gendered Lives: Intersectional Perspectives, a major multicultural feminist textbook used in college level women's studies courses throughout the nation, and the co-author of Beyond Heroes and Holidays: A Practical Guide to Anti-Racist, Multicultural Curriculum and Staff Development, focused on multicultural, multi-racial education.

 She was a member of the Combahee River Collective in Boston during the 1970s and one of the founders of the Afro-Asian Relations Council in Washington, D.C.
 Dr. Okazawa-Rey has served as Jane Watson Irwin Co-Chair in Women's Studies at Hamilton College and holds a doctorate from Harvard University's Graduate School of education.
 Most recently she has co-edited a special volume of The Journal of Social Justice, focused on neo-liberalism, militarism, and armed conflict.
 She is a founding member of the East Asia - U.S. Women's Network Against Militarism, and the Institute for Multiracial Justice in San Francisco, organized to bring communities of color together to promote progressive politics.